 Once students move to the Secondary School, from Years 7 to 9, the focus is on preparing them for the public examinations that they will study for in Year 10 and 11.
 A greater range of subjects is available from which students can choose, in order to develop their own interests and strengths.
 In addition to the KS2 subjects, new subjects include English Literature, History, Geography, Modern Foreign Languages, Drama, Design Technology, Computer Science and Swimming as an addition to PE.

 A further and very specific focus for MTS is to become a school with the broadest possible range of pathways and bespoke options.
-In addition to a choice of 22 iGCSE and GCSE subjects, Metropole will also introduce the Level 2 iBTEC (equivalent level to i/GCSE) programme in Sport and Business Studies.
+In addition to a choice of 22 iGCSE and GCSE subjects, Metropole has introduced the Level 2 iBTEC (equivalent level to i/GCSE) programme in Sport and Business Studies.
 MTS expects 25% of its Year 10 student cohort to opt for the BTEC qualification.

 International A levels are also recognised by top universities worldwide.
 Although they are similar to A levels, they have a more flexible, modular structure than A level and the syllabus content is designed to have greater international relevance.
 Both IAS and IA are taken as examinations at the end of each academic year.
 The AS is half the content of the A level and counts towards the final A level result.
 It is taken at the end of Year 12.
 Unlike AS level, International AS level modules can be retaken to try to improve a student’s overall A Level score.